 STORY for SCRIPT DEVELOPMENT

-Along the way you’ll develop increased judgement and self-confidence in selecting and presenting story ideas, distilling a story to its essence, working with writers, collating revisions on a script, pitching to a wider team, and giving and receiving notes.
+Along the way you’ll develop increased confidence in judging story ideas, distilling a story to its essence, working with writers and the wider team, and crafting stories that resonate with audiences worldwide.

-All participants who successfully complete the course will receive a certificate of completion evidencing their learning and study hours.
+Participants who successfully complete this CPD course receive a certificate of completion evidencing their learning and study hours.

 Good script editors are the unsung heroes of television drama – they can quite literally make the difference between a script that works and a script that doesn’t.